ericwoud/bridgefdbd/README.md

 Other make options:

-Do a make getlib, make and make install:
+Do a make getlib, make and make install (using sudo):
 ```
 make all
 ```

 Remove the installation:
 ```
-make remove
+sudo make remove
 ```

 Clean: